c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 - `temperature` (float, default value is `0.7`)

-  THe temperature parameter when calling ChatGPT.
+  The temperature parameter when calling ChatGPT.

 - `gpt_model` (string, default value is `gpt-4o-mini`)